vallotlab/OneCell_CUTTag/README.md

 # OneCell_CUT&Tag

+This repository contains the code associated with the Mouteaux & Schwager, 2025 paper (pubmed ID: XXXX)

+The *scripts* folder contains the scripts used for the downstream analysis and visulalisation.
+The stand-alone sctipt

+## 1. Data pre-processing

 ## 1. Setup Instructions

 To reproduce the analysis from the Mouteaux & Schwager 2025 paper, the user should create the following folder structure on their local machine :